exercism/cpp/reference/exercise-concepts/space-age.md

 - forgetting to enable and/or run all the tests
 - no include guards
 - using `float` instead of `double`
-- explict constructor: with one argument should be marked `explicit`
+- explicit constructor: with one argument should be marked `explicit`
 - passing numeric types by reference
 - bad variable and constants names
 - different types for the local `result` variable and the return type
 - writing to `std::cout` or `std::cerr`
 - not using member initializer lists
 - not marking all members as `constexpr`
+- using C-style casts when `static_cast` is more appropriate

 ## Common suggestions to improve a solution